darrylcauldwell/titoAnsibleHeadless/README.md

 ## Deployment

-Once the blueprint is deployed it should have created two VMs if you browse to the IP of the web server you should be able to use the TiTO application.
+Once the blueprint is deployed it should have created two VMs.
+If you browse to the IP of the web server you should be able to use the TiTO application.